-- People taking medications: Sun sensitivity is increased by a wide range of drugs, including acne treatments, antihistamines, antibiotics, certain anti-inflammatories, even herbal supplements.
+- People taking medications: Sun sensitivity is increased by a wide range of drugs, including acne treatments, antihistamines, antibiotics, certain anti-inflammatories and even herbal supplements.
 Double-check all your medications for cautions about the sun.

 What UPF Ratings Mean

 UPF is the rating system used for apparel.
 It’s similar to SPF (Sun Protection Factor), the rating system used for sunscreen products.
 SPF pertains only to a sunscreen's effectiveness against UVB rays, considered to be the more damaging type of light.
-UPF, though, gauges a fabric's effectiveness against both ultraviolet A (UVA) and ultraviolet B (UVB) light.
+UPF, though, gauges a fabric's effectiveness at filtering both ultraviolet A (UVA) and ultraviolet B (UVB) light.

-When you shop, things are relatively simple: Look for a higher UPF rating number in order to get better sun protection.
+When you shop, things are relatively simple: Look for a higher UPF rating number and greater skin coverage in order to get better sun protection.

 Effective UV Transmission (%)

 A UPF rating of 30 indicates the fabric of a garment will allow 1/30th (roughly 3 percent) of available UV radiation to pass through it.
 A garment rated UPF 50 permits only 1/50th (roughly 2 percent) UV transmission.
 Any fabric that allows less than 2 percent UV transmission is labeled UPF 50+.

 Why you don’t see ratings below UPF 15: Fabrics rated below UPF 15 are not considered UV-protective.
-A typical white cotton T-shirt, for example, offers about a UPF 5 rating, which means that 20 percent (1/5) of available UV radiation passes through it.
+A typical white cotton T-shirt, for example, offers about a UPF 5 rating, which means that 1/5th (roughly 20%) of available UV radiation passes through it.

-Factors that enhance UPF ratings: As a shopper, you only need to look at the UPF spec on a garment.
+Factors that enhance UPF ratings: As a shopper, simply look for the UPF rating on garment hangtags or labels.
 Clothing makers will already have considered the following factors in trying to achieve that level of sun protection:

 - Construction: Dense, tight construction minimizes the amount of UV light that can pass through.
 Other construction details being equal, thicker fabrics may have reduced UV transmission versus thinner ones.

 - Color: Generally, darker colors absorb more rays overall, including UV rays.
-Within the same color, more vibrant hues outperform paler ones.
+Within the same color, more saturated hues outperform paler ones.

 - Treatments: Chemicals and dyes that are effective at absorbing UV light can be added to enhance UPF.